LPardue/draft-pardue-moq-qlog-moq-events/draft-pardue-moq-qlog-moq-events.md

 The concrete MOQT event types are further defined below, their type identifier is the heading name.

+Some MOQT messages include a reason phrase that can provide additional information in the format of a byte sequences.
+However, these sequences are not guaranteed to be presentable as UTF-8.
+In order to accomodate various encodings, where the wire image of a message includes a reason phrase, the MOQT qlog event type, includes two option fields: `reason` (for UTF-8) and `reason_bytes` (a hex-encoded string representing raw bytes).
+Implementations SHOULD log at least one format, but MAY log both or none.

 ## control_message_created {#controlmessagecreated}

 The `control_message_created` event is emitted when a control message is created.